ideal-lab5/Grants-Program/applications/etf_aura.md

 Help us locate your project in the Polkadot/Substrate/Kusama landscape and what problems it tries to solve by answering each of these questions:

 - Where and how does your project fit into the ecosystem?
+  - to date, there is no EtF network in the ecosystem/
 - Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?
+  - At this stage, the target audience includes both parachain developers who may want to take advantage of the primitives we plan to introduce, as well as our own user base,
 - What need(s) does your project meet?
 - Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?
   - If so, how is your project different?